Coalescent point process of branching trees in varying environment: Main results

 By construction, $C_{i,j}=\max\{ A_i,A_{i+1},\dots, A_{j-1}\}$, for any $i<j$.
 Therefore, $(A_i, i \geq 1)$ contains all the genealogical information of the current population.
 The sequence $\mathbf{A}:=(A_i, i \geq 1)$ is called the \textit{coalescent point process in varying environment}.
-This process was first defined in \cite{amaurylea2013}, when the forward time dynamics were produced by a branching process in constant environment.
+This process was first defined in \cite{amaurylea2013}, when the forward-time dynamics were produced by a branching process in a constant environment.

-The distribution of $\mathbf{A}$ is not easy to find and in general it is not a Markov process, except for some special cases.
-Motivated by the constant environment case \cite{amaurylea2013}, let us define an auxiliary Markov process that characterize the genealogy.
-For any fixed individual $i$, we follow its ancestral line (the so called $i$-th spine) and consider the subtrees with roots in this spine.
+The distribution of $\mathbf{A}$ is not easy to determine, and in general, it is not a Markov process, except for some special cases.
+Following the approach of \cite{amaurylea2013}, let us define an auxiliary Markov process that characterizes the genealogy.
+For any fixed individual $i$, we follow its ancestral line (referred to as the $i$-th spine) and consider the subtrees with roots in this spine.
 Note that these roots are labeled by $\{(-n,\mathfrak{a}_i(n)), n\in\mathbb{N} \}$.
-At every subtree, we count the number of daughters of the root at the right hand side of the spine, whose descendants are alive at the present generation.
+At every subtree, we count the number of daughters of the root at the right-hand side of the spine, whose descendants are alive at the present generation.
 To be precise, let

 Define